GLOSSARY

 BUGAK

-A crispy chip made from seaweed or vegetables that are dried, covered in a glutinous rice coating and then fried.
+A crispy chip made from seaweed or vegetables that are dried, covered in a glutinous rice coating, and fried.

 BULGOGI